sabahallah/frontend-zone/css-and-design/css-outline.md

     * @2x screen
       * (high resolution)
       * (mac with retina display and all modern smart phones)
-      * (use two physical pixel to display 1 pixel of our design)
+      * (it uses two physical pixels to display 1 pixel of our design)
     * @1x screen
       * (Low resolution)
       * (our normal computers)